 Troubleshooting and repairing an ice maker are jobs that do-it-yourselfers can handle with a little bit of guidance.

-The most common problem that occurs with an ice maker is failing to make ice.
-Other problems include a failure to stop making ice, and the unit freezing up.
-Here you’ll find instructions on how to troubleshoot your ice maker and make ice maker repairs if one of these problems occurs.
-We begin with the most common problem—the ice maker failing to make ice.
+The most common problem with an ice maker is that it doesn’t make ice.
+Other problems include an ice maker that won’t stop making ice or freezes up.
+Here we begin with the most common problem—the ice maker stops making ice.

 But before diving into dealing with ice maker problems, let’s look at how an ice maker works so you’ll have a better understanding of what might be wrong.